-We asked a recruitment director and a deception expert for their advice on how to uncover lies and get to the true and useful information you need to make the right hiring decision.
+We asked a recruitment director and a deception expert how to uncover lies and get to the true and useful information you need to make the right hiring decision.

 Common lies and how they can harm

 We generally aren’t as good at spotting deception as we think, Johnson adds.
-“Typically, we do get it wrong.
-We misread behaviour; we miss things that are right in front of us.”
-But there are strategies to help you improve your ability to separate truth from fiction.
+“Typically, miss many of the signs.
+We can misread behaviour and fail to notice clues that are right in front of us.”
+But there are strategies to help you separate truth from fiction.

 In the interview

-The interview is a key step in uncovering a candidate’s skills and experience in more detail—so you want to ensure that detail is truthful.
+The interview is key to uncovering a candidate’s skills and experience in more detail—so you want to ensure that detail is truthful.

 Put skills to the test

-While competency-based interviewing involves close questioning, it isn’t an interrogation, Gorton says.
-“It’s more getting them to relax and talk and open up and explain,” she says.
+While competency-based interviewing involves close questioning, it’s not an interrogation, Gorton says.
+“It’s more getting them to relax, talk, open up and explain,” she says.

 Set the tone for truth

 Encouraging truth is as important as detecting lies, Johnson says.
-“It’s not so much always about spotting deception—it’s also about creating a truth-telling environment,” she says.
-“If you’re already lying to me, we’re already down that path.
-It’s hard to backtrack.”
+“It’s not just about spotting deception—it’s also about creating a truth-telling environment,” she says, adding that once deception starts, it’s hard to backtrack.

-The aim should be to lay down the groundwork for truth from the start, Johnson says.
-One way to do this is by “giving truth to get truth”.
+One way to encourage truth from the start is “giving truth to get truth”.
 “If you want truth from someone, then you have to be transparent as well,” she says.
-This could mean acknowledging particular challenges in your organisation, not just the great things about it.
-Be authentic and genuine in the way you talk about the role and the business from the start, she advises.
+This could mean acknowledging challenges in your business, not just the great things.
+Be authentic and genuine in the way you talk about the role and business.

-Johnson says another way to encourage open, honest discussion in the interview is by asking the candidate if there’s anything from their application they’d like to add, change or correct.
+Asking the candidate if there’s anything from their application they’d like to add, change or correct can also encourage open, honest discussion.
 “Give people some wriggle room,” she says.

 Don’t rely on instinct

-There’s no doubt practice can help recruiters become more efficient at asking the right questions and uncovering a candidate’s abilities, Gorton says.
+There’s no doubt practice can help interviewers become more efficient at uncovering a candidate’s abilities, Gorton says.
 But she warns not to rely on “instinct” when vetting a candidate.

-For example, if a recruiter is finding what a candidate says in an interview doesn’t ring true, it could be because they are not answering questions in a way the interviewer expected.
-The interviewer needs to be objective at this point, Gorton says.
-They might think to themselves: “They’re being a bit closed.
+You might think to yourself: “They’re being a bit closed.
 I want to try and talk to them about the fact that I feel like they’re being closed, or I can leave it and I go and double back and do some referencing.”